hmrc/help-to-save-frontend/e2e-Selenium-test/README.md

-# Residence Nil-rate Band Calculator Acceptance Tests

-Acceptance tests for the residence nil-rate band calculator.
+E2E Selenium tests for the MDTP part of Help to Save.